 “Simplicity is everywhere in nature, and meditation is a natural state.
 Meditation is a state of peaceful equilibrium, the fourth state of consciousness, and is always available to every single human being.” ― Gudjon Bergmann, Baby Steps to Meditation: A Step-by-Step Guide to Meditation

 “Om is said to be a four-syllable word in Sanskrit, originally as AUM.
 A is the waking state.
 U, the dream state.
 M, the unconscious state.
 And the fourth, the silence that surrounds it—wherefrom everything arises and whereto everything inevitably returns.
 It is the silence that surrounds om that contains everything.
 It is the silence in your own life that contains and gives birth to everything you have and everything you will ever need.
 It is this same silence we avoid, overlook, and disregard as nothing.
 The white space of life we abhor.
-We fill our lives with noise, drama, screens, people, and “stuff” to avoid the void that reminds us of our truth—that beyond flesh that once was not, and will inescapably become not, we are eternal.” ― Drew Gerald
+We fill our lives with noise, drama, screens, people, and stuff to avoid the void that reminds us of our truth—that beyond flesh that once was not, and will inescapably become not, we are eternal.” ― Drew Gerald

 Learning Japa (TM) is easy.
 However, you can’t learn this process from an audiotape.
 The teacher needs to select a mantra specifically for you.
-And you need to give and receive feedback during the learning process.
+You need to give and receive feedback during the learning process.
 Many students reach this state of bliss awareness the first time they meditate using this process.

 If you are learning the Japa form of the technique, be sure the instruction includes three phases: